-In 2009, PKO Bank Polski SA maintained the relation of costs to income at a low level: 46.7%, with a selective approach to cost cutting in order not to weaken its competitive position in the long run.
+In 2009, PKO Bank Polski SA Group maintained the relation of costs to income at a low level: 47.9% with a selective approach to cost cutting in order not to weaken its competitive position in the long run.

-Irrespective of the strong deterioration in profitability and prevailing risks, the capital situation of the banking sector remained stable, mainly due to profit accumulation.
-As a result of the above and in connecition to low growth in loan portfolio, the solvency ratio improved significantly in the entire sector.
+Irrespective of the strong deterioration in profitability and prevailing risks, the capital situation of the banking sector remained stable, as a result of profit accumulation.
+As a result of the above and low growth of loans, the solvency ratio improved significantly in the entire sector.

-The level of capital adequacy ratio in PKO Bank Polski SA remained above the peer group level, mostly due to the profit accumulation and, additionally, as a result of share issuance conducted in the 4th quarter of 2009, accompanied by a strong increase in credit activity.
+The level of capital adequacy ratio in PKO Bank Polski SA Group remained above the peer group level, mostly due to the profit accumulation and, additionally, as a result of share issuance conducted in the 4th quarter of 2009, accompanied by a strong increase in credit activity.

-&lt;sup>3 Peer group includes: Pekao SA, BRE Bank SA, ING Bank Śląski SA, BZ WBK SA.
-Ratio calculations are based on the data available in financial statements issued by the banks constituting peer group (except for ING Bank Śląski SA - data published after the IV quarter of 2009, and for Pekao SA - consolidated data).
+1 Peer group includes: Pekao SA, BRE Bank SA, ING Bank Śląski SA, BZ WBK SA.
+Ratios calculations are based on the data available in consolidated financial statements issued by the banks constituting peer group (except for ING Bank Śląski SA - data published after the IV quarter of 2009).
 Data are weighted by total assets.